 I’m reasonably confident I can create something which will work and I can iterate on.
 Though won’t be in the same league.

 Given the Dog Door project has a fixed and fairly simple purpose, I don’t need the power and flexibility that a Pi and full Linux OS can bring.
 Instead, my plan is to use a simpler microcontroller.
 An Arduino device would be an obvious choice, but I know I’m going to want it integrated into my Home Automation system, so would need WiFi.
-Fortunately I have a few Particle Photon’s to hand, the Photon is a tiny STM32 ARM Cortex M3 microcontroller with built-in WiFi and connectivity to the Particle cloud in order to publish state and of course, enable over the air updating of the running software.
+Fortunately, I have a few Particle Photon’s to hand (Amazon Link), the Photon is a tiny STM32 ARM Cortex M3 microcontroller with built-in WiFi and connectivity to the Particle cloud in order to publish state and of course, enable over the air updating of the running software.

 Dog Door Hardware: Electronics